emberjs/website/source/blog/2016-06-08-ember-2-6-and-2-7-beta-released.md

 The following deprecations are scheduled for release with Ember 2.6 and will be removed in Ember 3.0:

-* `Ember.String.htmlSafe(aString)` is the preferred API for marking a string XSS safe for the rendering layer.
-Use of `Ember.Handlebars.SafeString` as a constructor for safe strings is deprecated, and will be removed.
-  See the [deprecation guide](http://emberjs.com/deprecations/v2.x/#toc_use-ember-string-htmlsafe-over-ember-handlebars-safestring) for more details.
 * The `didInitAttrs` hook for component lifecycles is deprecated in favor of simply using `init`. `didInitAttrs` had confusing timing issues, and `init` fulfills the same role.
 See the [deprecation guide](http://emberjs.com/deprecations/v2.x/#toc_ember-component-didinitattrs) for more details.